-Class Numbe er of SPR's Vesting Condition Class Directors Other KMP Vesting condition Class A 21,000,000 15,120,000 Divided equally into three tranches to vest upon the following mileston condition and on completion of 12, 24 and 36 months service: a) a change of control of Geopacific occurring achieving a share price of a least A\$0.025 per share.
-A change of control shall be deemed to hav occurred when a person acquires a relevant interest in 50% of the Company or a 50% interest in the Project via Woodlark Mining Ltd (PNG) $^{(\mathrm{i}}$ or b) completion of the required service period and the Company achieving a traded share price of at least A\$0.025 per share for a period of 3 consecutive trading days during the first 36 months from the Grant Date Class B 21,000,000 15,120,000 Divided equally into three tranches to vest upon the following mileston condition and on completion of 12, 24 and 36 months service: a) a change of control of Geopacific occurring achieving a share price of a least A\$0.05 per share.
-A change of control shall be deemed to hav occurred when a person acquires a relevant interest in 50% of th Company or a 50% interest in the Project via Woodlark Mining Ltd (PNG) $^{(\mathrm{i})}$ or b) completion of the required service period and the Company achievin a traded share price of at least A\$0.05 per share for a period of 3 consecutive trading days during the first 36 months from the Grant Date Class C - 15,120,000 Divided equally into three tranches to vest upon the following mileston condition and on completion of 12, 24 and 36 months service: a) an announcement by the Company of a total combined Minera Resource Estimate (JORC compliant) that is 50% greater (in terms c contained gold, or gold equivalent ounces at consensus metals prices an using metallurgical recoveries (if required) agreed with the Competen Person at the time) than the Woodlark Mineral Resource Updat announced to the ASX on 14 September 2023 of 1.56 million ounces of gold (i) .
-Class D - 5,040,000 Receipt of all required Government approvals to implement the revise infrastructure design resulting from the 2023 Work Program (i) .
-Total 42,000,000 50,400,000
+Class Numbe Directors r of SPR's Other KMP Vesting Condition Class A 21,000,000 15,120,000 Divided equally into three tranches to vest upon the following milestone condition and on completion of 12, 24 and 36 months service: a) a change of control of Geopacific occurring achieving a share price of at least A\$0.025 per share.
+A change of control shall be deemed to have occurred when a person acquires a relevant interest in 50% of the Company or a 50% interest in the Project via Woodlark Mining Ltd (PNG) (i) ; or b) completion of the required service period and the Company achieving a traded share price of at least A\$0.025 per share for a period of 30 consecutive trading days during the first 36 months from the Grant Date.
+Class B 21,000,000 15,120,000 Divided equally into three tranches to vest upon the following milestone condition and on completion of 12, 24 and 36 months service: a) a change of control of Geopacific occurring achieving a share price of at least A\$0.05 per share.
+A change of control shall be deemed to have occurred when a person acquires a relevant interest in 50% of the Company or a 50% interest in the Project via Woodlark Mining Ltd (PNG)(i); or b) completion of the required service period and the Company achieving a traded share price of at least A\$0.05 per share for a period of 30 consecutive trading days during the first 36 months from the Grant Date. - Class C - 15,120,000 Divided equally into three tranches to vest upon the following milestone condition and on completion of 12, 24 and 36 months service: a) an announcement by the Company of a total combined Mineral Resource Estimate (JORC compliant) that is 50% greater (in terms of contained gold, or gold equivalent ounces at consensus metals prices and using metallurgical recoveries (if required) agreed with the Competent Person at the time) than the Woodlark Mineral Resource Update announced to the ASX on 14 September 2023 of 1.56 million ounces of gold (i) .
+Class D - 5,040,000 Receipt of all required Government approvals to implement the revised infrastructure design resulting from the 2023 Work Program (i) .